produck/jsonrpc/packages/jsonrpc/README.md

 ```
 ## Client API
-A jsonrpc client instance is used to help developer implement `request`, `notification`
+A jsonrpc client instance is used to help developer implement `request`, `notificate`
 and `batch` feature in the specification ["Request Object"](https://www.jsonrpc.org/specification#request_object) in JSONRPC 2.0.
 ### Constructor
 Creating a jsonrpc client instance.
 The `new` is not necessary.